open-component-model/ocm/docs/README.md

 environment the actual description of the component version carries valid environment-specific information for the artefact location.

-A transport tool, can use the bill of material to determine the set of artefacts that have to be transferred and use the access information to access the technical content of the artefacts in the source environment.
+A transport tool can use the bill of material to determine the set of artefacts that have to be transferred and use the access information to access the technical content of the artefacts in the source environment.
 They will then be copied into a repository landscape on the target side.
 In the target